zama-ai/concrete/docs/tutorial/rounded_table_lookups.md

 0b_1011_1111 => 0b_1100_0000
 ```

-and during homomorphic execution, it'll be converted like this:
+During homomorphic execution, it'll be converted like this:

 ```
 0b_0000_0000 => 0b_00000
 0b_0000_0001 => 0b_00000